dzenanr/dartling_skeleton/README.md

     change "Dartling" to "YourDomainName";
     rename Skeleton to YourModelName;
     change "Skeleton" to "YourModelName"
-* copy the [pretty format] (http://jsonformatter.curiousconcept.com/) of the JSON text of the model to lib/dartling/skeleton/json/model.dart between var and '''
+* copy the pretty format of the JSON text of the model to lib/dartling/skeleton/json/model.dart between var and '''
-* Dart Editor must know where you have installed git; on Windows add something like C:\Program Files (x86)\Git\bin; to the Path system variable
+* Dart Editor must know (?) where you have installed git; on Windows add something like C:\Program Files (x86)\Git\bin; to the Path system variable
+* move the pub/pubspec.yaml file to the root folder of your project
+* rename name in pubspec.yaml
-* Close and then open the project folder with pub
+* Close and then open the project folder but this time with pub
 * select the root folder and choose in the pop-up menu Analyze
 * Run dartling_skeleton_gen.dart to generate code
 * copy the generated code into indicated files (including dartling_skeleton_gen) and save; if there is no indicated file, File/New File in its folder